anqeanqe/anqeanqe.github.io/_posts/2020-04-20-coronavirus.md

 On the evening of March 23 my symptoms suddenly took a turn for the worse:
 I had a fever, aches, and chills.
 I slept ten or eleven hours that night, and the next morning I stayed in bed until noon.
-I made myself soup, rested on the living room futon for the afternoon, and went to sleep around 10.
+I made myself soup, rested on the living room futon for the afternoon, and went to sleep around 10 pm.
 Generally my symptoms felt worse during the evening and night than during the day.
 This continued through March 27.
 March 28 was the first day I felt well enough to keep a relatively normal (albeit sedentary) schedule.
 I took my temperature only once from 03/23 - 03/28 and measured